codinglead/codinglead.github.io/_posts/2018-11-30-primitives-vs-objects.md

 permalink: /javascript/:title
 ---

-In JavaScript all data types but objects are primitives.
 Objects are mutable and stored by reference.

 Primitives are immutable and passed by value.

 ## primitives

-Primitives are immutable.
-This means that it can not be changed after being set.
-You can reset a variable pointing to a primitive to a new primitive but doesn't change the primitive that was declared in the beginning.
+Primitives can not be changed after being set.
+You can reset a variable pointing to a primitive to a new primitive but it doesn't change the primitive that was created.

+<p class="highlight__file-desc">JavaScript</p>

 ```javascript
 let int1 = 42;